Regional Oral Health Pathway

 - Trained 78 primary care providers and 76 health professions students in how to perform oral health screenings during routine physical exams

-- Recruited and maintained approximately 15 dental providers as part of the network
+- Recruited and maintained 25 dental providers as part of the network

 Read more about Regional Oral Health Pathway in the RHIhub Rural Monitor article Community Health Workers Get Trained to Reduce Oral Health Disparities.

 For more information about program results:

 Rowland, S., Leider, J.P., Davidson, C., Brady, J., & Knudson, A. (2016).
 Impact of a Community Dental Access Program on Emergency Dental Admissions in Rural Maryland.
 American Journal of Public Health, 106(12), 2165-2170.

 Challenges faced by the program include: